 Why are termites harmful to your home?

 Termite damage comes in the form of ruined plaster, drywall, joints, and even the very structure of your home.
-According to the National Pest Management Association, termites are responsible for approximately $5 billion dollars in property damage each year.
-It is important to know the warning signs and take preventive action so as to reduce your home’s risk of termite damage.
+Termites are responsible for approximately $5 billion dollars in property damage each year, so it is important to know the warning signs and take preventive action so as to reduce your home’s risk of termite damage.

 How can I identify termite damage?